AbelkAntony/10-Min-Game-Challenge/README.md

 Also add circle collider 2d to ball to detect if the ball collide with hexagon .
 I use SceneManager.LoadScene function to restart the game when the ball collide with hexagon.

+Freatures
+-movement arond the axis for ball
+-Hexagon spwan in different angle
+-shrink hexagon towards center
+-destroy hexagon at a fixed point

 #ScreenShots